 Clip may not be representative of the Blu-ray version

-So that’s A Fish Called Wanda Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s A Fish Called Wanda blu-ray review, if you have any thoughts on this film you can leave themover on our Facebook page.

 Actor(s): John Cleese, Jamie Lee Curtis, Kevin Kline, Michael Palin